hak5/omg-payloads/payloads/library/remote_access/revshell_macOS/README.md

 # FIRST STEP(s):
 # run this on the attackers machine
     nc -l 'any port'
-# This initialzes your computers listening protocol to look for TCP connections
+# This initializes your computers listening protocol to look for TCP connections
 # IMPORTANT
 # open another Terminal window and run to obtain your computers local ip (this is important for the next step)
     ipconfig getifaddr en0